viam-soleng/viam-data-mirror/README.md

 # Viam data mirror modular resource

-This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a mcvella:data:mirror model.
+This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a viam-soleng:data:mirror model.
 With this model, you can set up a periodic sync of binary data from Viam's data management to machines running viam-server.

 For example, perhaps you have a set of images in Viam's data management that you'll be using as embeddings for computer vision on edge devices.